Saturday, August 12 | 5 pm – Midnight | All-Ages + Licensed |

 Inspired by the global dark sky movement, Blackout brings together storytellers, musicians, artists and astronomers to share their relationships to the skies.
 Join us to witness the peak of the Perseid meteor shower and explore the museum until midnight during this all-ages event.

 You’ll have the chance to peer into telescopes, make your own star lantern and experience an experimental art installation that reimagines the constellations.
-Bring a chair or blanket and enjoy stargazing to a soundtrack of downtempo, ambient and tribal beats, punctuated by live music and throat singing.
+Bring a chair or blanket and enjoy stargazing to a soundtrack of downtempo and ambient beats, punctuated by live music and throat singing.

 Late Night Gallery Viewing | 5 pm – midnight